-In Judaism, children will refer back to Jewish festivals visited in Year 3 and deepen their understanding by recognising why at least one of these festivals is important.
-They will explore the ‘covenant’ God made with the Jews and explain at least 2 key aspects making reference to key texts e.g. Abraham.
+In Judaism, children will be able to explain the key events in a Jew’s life (e.g. Bat/Bar Mitzvah) and suggest why they are important to Jews.
 They will use their previous learning about the Torah to identify ways in which the Jews show respect for their holy book.

 There will be further opportunities to explore cross religious views (and, where appropriate, the impact of these on their own lives) by exploring one of the following:

 - describing what Christians and Jews can learn about God from Old Testament stories.